Azure-Samples/active-directory-cordova-multitarget/README.md

 # NativeClient-MultiTarget-Cordova

-Sample demonstrates the use of the ADAL plugin for [Apache Cordova](https://cordova.apache.org/) to build an Apache Cordova app that calls a web API that requires Authentication based on Azure AD.
+This sample demonstrates the usage of the ADAL plugin for [Apache Cordova](https://cordova.apache.org/) to build an Apache Cordova app that calls a web API that requires Authentication based on Azure AD.
 For more information about how the protocols work in this scenario and other scenarios, see [Authentication Scenarios for Azure AD](http://go.microsoft.com/fwlink/?LinkId=394414).

 ADAL plugin for Apache Cordova is an open source library.
 For distribution options, source code, and contributions, check out the ADAL Cordova repo at https://github.com/AzureAD/azure-activedirectory-library-for-cordova.